Documenting the American South Logo

 MARY FREDERICKSON:

-I don't mean to dwell on sex and marriage [laughter] too much, but I was wondering if it was accepted or if it was real unusual or if it ever happened that women would have children before they married.
+I don't mean to dwell on sex and marriage [Laughter] too much, but I was wondering if it was accepted or if it was real unusual or if it ever happened that women would have children before they married.

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 I guess they did, but I don't remember much about it.
 But I'll tell you, we didn't know sex.
 They didn't teach it to us like they do now.
 And it was more of a sacred thing with us when we were growing up, and something that we shouldn't talk out.
 Now young people don't think too much about talking sex to one another; you know how they are now.
 And I sometimes think that they know just a little bit too much, that they don't have the respect for it that they ought to, like we always did.